Snatched (2017 film): Plot

-Recently fired from her job and dumped by her rock musician boyfriend, Emily Middleton is determined to enjoy a previously planned nonrefundable trip to Ecuador.
+Recently fired from her job and dumped by her rock musician boyfriend, Emily Middleton is determined to enjoy a previously planned non-refundable trip to Ecuador.
 Learning of her relationship status from social media, her mother, Linda, tells her to come home in order to move on, where she reunites with her agoraphobic brother, Jeffrey.
 Initially refusing, Linda agrees to go on the trip with her daughter.

 In Ecuador, after they check into the upscale hotel, Emily meets a handsome man named James at the hotel bar, and they begin a relationship.
 After one night of drinking and dancing with James, Emily and her mother take a sightseeing day trip with him.
 During their ride, a white van rams James' Jeep and the masked men abduct Emily and Linda.
 James escapes, but Linda suspects he was in on the kidnapping plot from the start.
 Emily awakens inside a cell and begins to panic, while Linda tries to calm herself by reading men's magazines.
 The leader, Hector Morgado, contacts Jeffrey and demands $100,000 in ransom money.
 Morgado then has his nephew take both women away from the kidnappers' hideout to another location.
 They manage to escape from their captors' car and stow away into a passing truck.
 As it drives away, Emily kills the leader's nephew who is chasing them by pounding his head with a shovel.
 The truck's driver then stops his truck and leaves them both in the middle of the jungle.

-They find a phone at a nearby bar, where they call the U.S. State Department officer Morgan Russell, saying that they are in peril, and Morgan advises them to go to the US Embassy in Bogota, Colombia.
+They find a phone at a nearby bar, where they call the U.S. State Department officer Morgan Russell, saying that they are in peril, and Morgan advises them to go to the US Embassy in Bogotá, Colombia.
 They meet a rugged-looking American named Roger Simmons.
 He agrees to help them find the consulate.
 After the three share a meal, Morgado and his men track them down.
 Morgado is about to kill them both as revenge for his only nephew's death, but Linda distracts him while Emily retrieves a nearby spear gun with which to threaten him.
 As she retrieves it, she accidentally fires it, killing Morgado's only son.
 They manage to escape with Simmons onto a boat.
 Soon, however, they are forced off the boat when the captain detects another boat nearby that is looking for the two women.